covenantcodes/Atmo/README.md

 ---

-Made with ❤️ using React Native.
+Made with ❤️ by covenantcodes using React Native Expo.